About us

 The project is coordinated by Prof. Massimiliano Tarozzi

-• English: Natalya Hanley-Kan, Anielka Pieniazek, Frances Hunt, Prof. Douglas Bourn (UCL Institute of Education) and Giannis Efthymiou (Brunel University London / UCL Institute of Education), Cuicui Li (East China Normal University), Prof. Massimiliano Tarozzi (Uni.
-Bologna / UCL Institute of Education) with the support of Kester Muller and Nicole Blum (UCL Institute of Education)
+• English: Natalya Hanley-Kan, Anielka Pieniazek, Frances Hunt, Douglas Bourn (UCL Institute of Education) and Giannis Efthymiou (Brunel University London / UCL Institute of Education), Cuicui Li (East China Normal University), Massimiliano Tarozzi (University of Bologna) Madeleine Le Bourdon (University of Leeds), Simon Brennan (Mary Immaculate College), QueAnh Dang & Luca Morini (Centre for Global Learning, Coventry University) with the support of Kester Muller and Nicole Blum (UCL Institute of Education).

-• Finnish/ Suomi: Riikka Suhonen (University of Helsinki), Vihtori Kylänpää (University of Oulu), Hanna; Posti-Ahokas (University of Helsinki), Oona Piipponen (City of Espoo), Tuija Kasa (University of Helsinki)
+• Finnish/ Suomi: Riikka Suhonen, Hanna; Posti-Ahokas, Tuija Kasa & Selja Koponen (University of Helsinki), Vihtori Kylänpää (University of Oulu), Oona Piipponen (City of Espoo), & Meri Häärä (Tampere University).

-• German: Annette Scheunpflug, Susanne Timm (University of Bamberg), Rachel Bowden (TU Dresden)
+• German: Annette Scheunpflug, Susanne Timm & Anne-Katrin Holfelder (University of Bamberg), Rachel Bowden (TU Dresden).

-• Italian Luca Vittori (University of Bologna), Carla Inguaggiato (University of Bologna), Francesca Rapana (University of Verona), Stefania Moser (University of Bolzano), Giulia Filippi (University of Bolzano), Laura Landi (University of Reggio Emilia), Martina Giurato (University of Bologna), Raffaella Faggioli (University of Bologna), Rita Locatelli (Università Cattolica del Sacro Cuore
+• Italian Luca Vittori, Carla Inguaggiato, Raffaella Faggioli, Giorgia Bertolini & Martina Giurato (University of Bologna), Francesca Rapanà (University of Verona), Stefania Moser & Giulia Filippi (University of Bolzano), Laura Landi (University of Modena and Reggio Emilia), Rita Locatelli (Università Cattolica del Sacro Cuore).

-• Portuguese: La Salete Coelho (University of Porto & Polytechnic of Viana do Castelo), Dalila P. Coelho (University of Porto), Joana Costa (Sinergias ED), Mónica Lourenço (University of Aveiro), Francisco P. Silva (University of Aveiro) PLUS FROM BRAZIL: Silvia Moraes (Universidade Federal do Ceará, Brasil), Lara Söldon Braga de Holanda (Federal Institute of Ceará), Perpétua Socorro Lopes Sampaio (Francisco Jaguaribe State School), & Robson Campanerut da Silva (Federal Institute of Education, Science and Technology of Ceará)
+• Portuguese: Portugal: La Salete Coelho (University of Porto & Polytechnic of Viana do Castelo), Dalila Pinto Coelho (University of Porto), Andreia Reis (Universidade de Lisboa), Joana Costa (Sinergias ED), Mónica Lourenço (University of Coimbra), Francisco Parrança da Silva (University of Aveiro); Brasil: Silvia Elisabeth Moraes, Lara Söldon Braga de Holanda, Robson Campanerut da Silva & Caio Araújo (Universidade Federal do Ceará), Perpétua Socorro Lopes Sampaio (Francisco Jaguaribe State School) & Josefina Moraes Arraut (Universidade Federal de Campina Grande), Eduardo Moraes Arraut (Aeronautics Institute of Technology), Ludmila Freire (State University of Minas Gerais).